As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 But if you aren’t sure whether it’s right for you, you can use their fare calculator to see how much you could save.

 It might turn out that it wasn’t as much as you’d think or maybe it’s nothing at all, but it’s still worth having a look beforehand.

 Though you can buy it directly from the airport when you land, it’s always nicer to have everything before you set off so you’ll know there’s nothing to think about when you’re there.

-They also offer a regional pass incase you’re thinking about travelling specifically in one area.
+They also offer a regional pass in case you’re thinking about traveling specifically in one area.

 12. Understand the culture